-Judging by the speech of V.Putin, Russia will continue macroeconomic stabilization according to the IMF recipes, which led us to the 1998 disaster and the 1999 political crisis of the year - tightening financial policies and demonetizing the economy to its complete destruction and, accordingly, destabilizing the country The monstrous experience of dozens of countries around the world and of Russia itself, it seems, will be ignored further, until the system crisis collapses.
+Judging by Vladimir Putin's speech, macroeconomic stabilization in Russia will continue according to the IMF's prescriptions that led us to the catastrophe of 1998 and the political crisis of 1999 - the tightening of financial policy and the demonetization of the economy to its complete destruction and, accordingly, the destabilization of the country.
+The monstrous experience of dozens of countries around the world and of Russia itself, it seems, will be ignored further - until it breaks down into a systemic crisis.

-It seems that the president is diligently protected from the understanding that all developed countries, at the stage of maturity of their financial systems, corresponding to the current state of Russia, rigidly and uncompromisingly, though in different ways, separated speculative money from money of the real sector - in fact, because they became developed .
-This is an indispensable condition for development, because otherwise the money of the real sector will inevitably go to the speculative markets, as it was in Russia in the 90-s and how it is resumed now.
-In the most market country of the world - the USA - the corresponding restriction was lifted only in 1999 year.
+It seems that the president is carefully protected from the understanding that all developed countries at the stage of maturity of their financial systems corresponding to the current state of Russia, rigidly and uncompromisingly, albeit in different ways, separated speculative money from the money of the real sector - in fact, that's why they became developed ...
+This is an indispensable condition for development, since otherwise the money of the real sector will inevitably go to speculative markets, as it was in Russia in the 90s and as it is being renewed now.
+In the most market-oriented country in the world - the USA - the corresponding restriction was lifted only in 1999.

 However, there is not even a hint at the categorical need for the implementation of this fundamental principle (allowing to start targeted lending for the development of the economy and through this increase the level of its monetization).

 And the political consequences of this are already evident.